-- IP Wildcard Mask—Specify an IP wildcard address (IPv4 address followed by a slash and a mask, which must begin with a 0); for example, 10.5.1.1/0.127.248.2.
-A zero in the mask indicates the bit being compared must match the bit in the IP address that is covered by the zero.
-A one in the mask (wildcard bit) indicates the bit being compared need not match the bit in the IP address covered by the one.
+- IP Wildcard Mask—Specify an IP wildcard address (IPv4 address followed by a slash and a mask, which must begin with a 0).
+For example, 10.5.1.1/0.127.248.2.
+A zero (0) in the mask indicates the bit being compared must match the bit in the IP address that is covered by the zero.
+A one (1) in the mask (wildcard bit) indicates the bit being compared need not match the bit in the IP address covered by the one.

-- (Optional) Enter one or more Tags to apply to the address object.
+- (Optional) Enter one or more Use Tags to Group and Visually Distinguish Objects to apply to the address object.

 - Select to add a log filter.

 - Select theAddressattribute, theinOperator, and enter the name of the address object for which you want to view logs.
 Alternatively, enter an address group name or a wildcard address, such as 10.155.3.4/0.0.240.255.